knowledgecode/WebSocket-for-Android/README.md

     <uses-permission android:name="android.permission.INTERNET" />

 ## Usage
-### plugins.WebSocket(uri[, protocol, origin])
-Create a new socket.
-The uri is a URI which to connect.
-The protocol is a sub protocol.
-If don't need this parameter, can omit it.
-The origin is an Origin header field.
-If don't need this parameter, can omit it.
-For example,
+### WebSocket(url[, protocols, options])
+The WebSocket(url, protocols, options) constructor takes one, two or three arguments.
+The first argument, url, specifies the URL to which to connect.
+The second, protocols, is either a string or an array of strings.
+The Third, options, is the unique argument of this plugin is object.
+Details are as follows.

+    var options = {
+        origin: 'websocket-is-fun.com',
+        maxConnectTime: 20000,              // 20sec
+        maxTextMessageSize: 32768,          // 32kb
+        maxBinaryMessageSize: 32768         // 32kb
+    };

+All these parameters are omissible.
+The origin is set empty when omit it.
+The maxConnectTime is the wait time for connection.
+The default value is 20,000 milliseconds when omit it.
+The maxTextMessageSize and the maxBinaryMessageSize are receivable maximum size from server.
+The default values are 32,768 bytes when omit them.

+Now, simple codes are as follows.

-    var ws = new plugins.WebSocket('ws://echo.websocket.org');
+    var ws = new WebSocket('ws://echo.websocket.org');

-    // onopen callback
     ws.onopen = function () {
         console.log('onopen');
-        this.send('hello');
+        this.send('hello');         // send "hello" after connected
     };

-    // onmessage callback
-    ws.onmessage = function (data) {
+    ws.onmessage = function (event) {
-        // The data is received text
-        console.log(data);  // hello
+        console.log(event.data);    // will be "hello"
         this.close();
     };

-    // onerror callback
-    ws.onerror = function (message) {
+    ws.onerror = function () {
-        // The message is the reason of error console.log(message);
+        console.log('error occurred!');
     };

-    // onclose callback
-    ws.onclose = function (code) {
+    ws.onclose = function (event) {
-        // The code is the reason code of disconnection console.log(code);  // 1000
+        console.log(event.code);
+        console.log(event.reason);
     };

-The onopen is called when it has been connected a server.
-The onmessage is called when it has been received any data.
-The onerror is called when the connection has failed.
-Need not implement if don't handle errors.
-The onclose is called when it has been closed.
+#### Notes
+The second argument, protocols, cannot omit if set options.
+That is as follows.

+    var ws = new WebSocket('ws://echo.websocket.org', '', { origin: 'websocket-is-fun.com' });

-### ws.send(message)
+### send(data[, asBinary])
-Send a message.
-The message is UTF-8 text.
-If you want to send JSON object, need to serialize it by use of JSON.stringify().
+Transmits data to the server over the WebSocket connection.
+The data takes a string, a blob, or an arraybuffer.
+The second argument, asBinary, is the unique argument of this plugin.
+Usually not use.
+In Android 2.2 and 2.3, binary message cannot send because both blob and arraybuffer are not supported.
+However, can send it by Base64 encoding.

+    var data = btoa(binaryString);  // Base64 encoding
+    ws.send(data, true);            // If omit the second argument, this is sent as text message.

+#### Notes
+If receive binary message in Android 2.2 and 2.3, these are strings which are encoded by Base64.

+    ws.onmessage = function (event) {
+        // For example, the receiving data can use as data URI scheme. img.src = 'data:image/jpeg;base64,' + event.data;
+    };

-### ws.close()
+### close([code, reason])
-Close the socket.
+Closes the WebSocket connection or connection attempt, if any.

-## Notes
+## Change log
-At the moment, this plugin is not supported binary data.
-Also maybe the wss protocol will not work on Android 2.x devices.
+#### 0.4.0
+* Cordova/Phonegap 3 support
+* binary support
+* event listener support
+* more compliant with the WebSocket API requirements
+* license change from MIT to Apache v2.0

+#### 0.3.2
+* bug fix

+#### 0.3.1
+* bug fix

+#### 0.3.0
+* origin support

+#### 0.2.0
+* comply with the WebSocket API requirements

+#### 0.1.0
+* first release

 ## License
-WebSocket for Android is available under the terms of the MIT license.
+This plugin is available under the terms of the Apache License Version 2.0.